YunoHost/doc/yunohost_project_organization.md

 This document aims at allowing contributors to feel legitimate in contributing to the YunoHost project together with collective feedback.
 The project is community-based and hasty decisions made by a restricted group of contributors can generate frustrations at a later stage.
 To address this issue, the proposed solution here is to ensure that decisions are taken collectively and that they are sufficiently thought out.
-An advisory board provides orientations for the evolution of the YunoHost project and special interest groups allow more efficient contribution in relation to each specific topic.
+An advisory council provides orientations for the evolution of the YunoHost project and special interest groups allow more efficient contribution in relation to each specific topic.

 ## Definition of YunoHost